DalekBaldwin/check-it/README.md

 (generator (list (integer) :min-length 5 :max-length 10))
 ```

+For convenience, you can specify lists of fixed length with a single keyword argument: `(list (integer) :length 5)`

 The `tuple` generator generates a list containing one result from each of its subgenerators in order, so unlike the `list` generator, its length is fixed:

 ```lisp